ipdk-io/networking-recipe/docs/updates/development-update-23.21.md

 ## Overview

-This is an update ("code drop") to incorporate changes made to support the Intel IPU 2100.
+This is an update (code drop) to incorporate changes made to support the Intel IPU E2100.

 ## What's Changed

 ### Highlights

-- Implemented ES2K target
+- New ES2K target
-- Rewrote make-all.sh script
+- Redesigned make-all.sh script
-- Completed PortManager refactoring
+- PortManager refactoring
-- Forked P4Runtime repository
+- P4Runtime repository
-- Changed default target to DPDK
+- Default build target
-- Added `sgnmi_cli` client
+- Improved security

 ### ES2K Target

-This update adds support for a new target, the Intel IPU 2100.
+This update adds support for a new target, the Intel IPU E2100.

 The new target is referred to in software as "ES2K".
 There are plans to change this label to something less ASIC-specific prior to the product's actual release.

-As the third target implemented, the first engineered as an IPU, and the first to require cross-compilation, it has had an impact throughout the codebase.
+As the third target implemented, the first engineered as an IPU, and the first to require cross-compilation, ES2K has had an impact throughout the codebase.

 Component changes: